anonmsr/GIRT-Model/README.md

 ```
 ## Dataset

-### GIRT-Instruct Corpus

 A dataset in the format of pairs of instructions and corresponding outputs.
 GIRT-Instruct is constructed based on [GIRT-Data](https://arxiv.org/abs/2303.09236), a dataset of IRTs.
-We use both GIRT-Data metadata and the [Zephyr-7B-Beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) language model to generate the instructions

-This dataset is used to train the [GIRT-Model](https://huggingface.co/anonmsr/girt-t5-base) model.
+We use both GIRT-Data metadata and the [Zephyr-7B-Beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) language model to generate the instructions.
+This dataset is used to train the GIRT-Model.

-### Type

 We have 4 different types in GIRT-Instruct.
 These types include: